-A low impact, joint friendly, full body workout and one of the hardest cardiovascular exercises possible, cross country skiing is one of the most popular sports in Nordic countries.
-It is incredibly demanding and has one of the highest rates of calorie expenditure, using a large number of muscles during training and competition.
-Flywheel training with the kBox and kPulley can offer a whole-body training option that can meet the strength and cardiovascular demands of this sport
+A low impact, joint friendly, full body workout and one of the hardest cardiovascular exercises possible – cross country skiing is one of the most popular sports in the Nordic countries.
+It is incredibly demanding and has one of the highest rates of energy expenditure, using a large number of muscles during training and competition.
+Flywheel training with the kBox and kPulley offers full-body training ideally suited for the strength and endurance demands of this sport.

 Return to the performance page to read about other sports.